Guided simulation of conditioned chemical reaction networks: Simulation methods

+{\it Results:} We took Monte-Carlo sample size $N=15000$.
+The estimated probability mass functions are depicted in \Cref{fig:deathprocess-density_estimates}.
+This figure confirms that $\mathbb{P}_T^h\ll \mathbb{P}_T^g$ for all choices of $g$ considered.
+The percentages of paths conditioned on $X(T)=v$ and actually ending in $v$ are depicted in \Cref{fig:deathprocess-hitting_probabilities} for a range of values of $v$.
+We now comment on the choice of $C$ for the Fearnhead guiding term.
+For $C=10^{-5}$ we noticed that conditioning on high values of $v$ caused the guided process to jump very closely to $T$ with high probability.
+This resulted in numerical instability when computing the integral appearing in $\Psi_T^g$.
+For that reason, we took a larger value of $C$ in case $v$ is large.
+A side effect of that is that there is less strong forcing to hit $v$ at time $T$ which explains the lower fractions of paths ending in $v$ for $v\ge 32$.

-From \Cref{fig:deathprocess-density_estimates} and \Cref{tab:deathprocess_squared_errors}, we first observe that the panel on the left hand side of \Cref{fig:deathprocess-density_estimates} appears to confirm $\mathbb{P}_T^h\ll \mathbb{P}_T^g$ for all choices of $g$.
-Moreover, we see that the overall error of the Poisson guiding term is lowest and the diffusion guiding term performs particularly well for low values of $v$ for which the process has to make a lot of jumps.
-However when conditioning on high values, the amount of sample paths that end up in the right point is low, leading to a larger variance in the estimator.
-The performance of the Poisson guiding term is explained due to the typically lower guiding term, which is $0$ when the conditioning is reached while the other two guiding terms can go past it.
-Since the measures are equivalent for the Poisson, all processes end up in $v$.
+We observe that the overall error of the Poisson guiding term is lowest and the diffusion guiding term performs particularly well for low values of $v$ for which the process has to make a lot of jumps.
+However, when conditioning on high values, the amount of sample paths that end up in the correct state is low, leading to a larger variance of $\hat{p}(v)$ defined in \Cref{eq:deathprocess-estimators}.
+The performance of the Poisson guiding term is explained due to the typically lower guiding term, which is exactly $0$ when the conditioning is reached at a time prior to $T$.
+This property is not shared by the other choices considered.